Robert-litts/ESPN-Fantasy-Data-Archive/README.md

 - `psycopg2` - PostgreSQL adapter
 - `python-dotenv` - Environment variable management

-### Development
-- `pytest` - Testing framework
-- `black` - Code formatting
-- `flake8` - Code linting

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer

 This tool is for personal use and data preservation.
 Ensure you comply with ESPN's Terms of Service and only access leagues you have permission to view.
-The authors are not responsible for any misuse of this software.
+I am not responsible for any misuse of this software.

 ## Acknowledgments

-- **cdwendt** for the excellent `espn-api` Python library
+- This wouldn't be possible without [cdwendt's](https://github.com/cwendt94) excellent [espn-api](https://github.com/cwendt94/espn-api) Python library
-- The ESPN Fantasy Sports community for inspiration
-- Contributors and testers who help improve this project

 ---

-**Need Help?**
-- Check the [Issues](../../issues) page for common problems
-- Join our [Discussions](../../discussions) for community support
-- Review the [Wiki](../../wiki) for detailed guides